boazvdwansem/ps5-debugger/README.md

 ### Known issues

 - Memory scanner might fail or crash the PS5, use with caution.
+- Only Windows support for the moment, but Linux, MacOS, Android and iOS will follow soon.

 A debugger payload for jailbroken PlayStation 5 consoles.
 Ships a userland command server that runs inside SceShellCore, letting remote clients inspect